To spend the night on historic ground

 During the summer months, Oscarsborg is very popular as a tourist destination.
 The two Kaholm islands, North and South, boast beautiful nature, guns, impressive fortifications and underground passages, excellent walking and viewpoints, a sandy beach, restaurants and boat harbour.

-Why not combine a stay at our hotel with a trip to the Tusenfryd amusement park, Drøbak’s attractive 18-hole golf course, the small-town idyll of Drøbak’s centre, galleries, and much more?
+Why not combine a stay at the hotel with a trip to the Tusenfryd amusement park, Drøbak’s attractive 18-hole golf course, the small-town idyll of Drøbak’s centre, galleries, and much more?

 The only way to get here is by boat – your own, or the scheduled service from Drøbak.
 During the summer, boats from Oslo also calls at Oscarsborg.